jkissam/unwritten_future/README.md

 ## Usage notes:

 1. In order to be able to apply updates from the basic HTML framework, do not modify screen.scss, any of its component files, or uwfutil.js
-2. For css, create child.scss (and component files as necessary) in the sass folder to generate child.css, and uncomment line 19 in index.html
+2. For css, rename child-template.scss to child.scss (and create component files as necessary) in the sass folder to generate child.css, and uncomment line 19 in index.html
 3. For javascript, rename script-template.js to script.js and uncomment line 168 in index.html
 4. For google analytics, replace "UA-XXXXX-X" with your site's ID on line 178 of index.html, and then uncomment lines 171-180

 ## Version Log

+### Version 1.0-rc9 ##
+_September 27, 2017_

+* updated `uwfutil.js` to translate text for '(link)'
+* created `child-template.scss` as a template for child.scss to indicate all color and font styles that might need to be changed in a child theme

 ### Version 1.0-rc8 ##
 _September 26, 2017_